PrairieLearn/PrairieLearn/docs/question.md

 For most elements, there are four different ways of auto-grading the student answer.
 This applies to elements like [`pl-number-input`](elements/#pl-number-input-element) and [`pl-string-input`](elements/#pl-string-input-element) that allow students to input an answer of their choosing, but not [`pl-multiple-choice`](elements/#pl-multiple-choice-element) or [`pl-checkbox`](elements/#pl-checkbox-element) that are much more constrained.
 The four ways are:

-1. Set the correct answer using the correct-answer attributes for each element in `question.html`.
+1. Set the correct answer using the correct-answer attributes for each element in `question.html` or `question.md`.
 This will use the built-in grading methods for each element.
 Given that this option is typically used for answers with a hard-coded value, without randomization, it is not expected to be used frequently.

 2. Set `data["correct_answers"][VAR_NAME]` in `server.py`.
 This is for questions where you can pre-compute a single correct answer based on the (randomized) parameters.